reconhub/learn/content/post/practical-stegen.md

 ## 14        beer  0.6767842 0.4757688  0.962730 2.806394e-02
 ```

-Note that we have defined arguments for `predictors` and `outcome`, but
+Note that we have defined arguments for `exposures` and `outcome`, but
 we didn’t define an argument for the `single_risk_ratio()` function.
 This is because we know that we’ve defined it above, but this also means
 that if we want to use the `multi_risk_ratio()` function in other